 - When you are about to hit the pothole, spring your body and feet upward while lifting up on the handlebars.
 This will raise the bike up off the ground long enough to jump over the pothole.

-Painted Lines: ,2 especially in wide markings like pedestrian crossings.
-This is because the paint fills in the asphalt’s texture, which reduces the amount of grip your tires have on the road, especially when the paint is wet.
+Painted Lines: Painted roadways can be slick,2 especially in wide markings like pedestrian crossings.
+This is because the paint fills in the asphalt's texture, which reduces the amount of grip your tires have on the road, especially when the paint is wet.
 When approaching pedestrian crossings and other painted markers, be sure to slow down and allow yourself more time to brake.

 Wet metal: Metal surfaces in the road (like manhole covers and steel plates) are as slick as ice when they are wet.
 When approaching wet metal, cross with your bike absolutely upright, as even a slight tilt can cause your wheels to slip and throw you from the bike.

 Sewer grates: Like manhole covers and steel plates, sewer grates are also made of metal and can be slippery, especially when wet.
 However, sewer grates present another problem for cyclists: They have long, rectangular holes in them that can easily swallow a bicycle tire, sending the rider headlong over the handlebars.
 Avoid sewer grates by not riding so far into the gutter that they become obstacles.